-Waste monitoring includes the visual inspection of the main components of the waste management system and the measurement and recording of all wastes (recycled or otherwise disposed) taken offsite including: type and quantities of waste transported; location and name of disposal or recycling facility; and, the date that each was hauled offsite.
+Waste monitoring includes the visual inspection of the main components of the waste management system and the measurement and recording of all wastes (recycled or otherwise disposed) taken offsite including: type and quantities of waste transported; location and name of disposal or recycling facility; and the date that each was hauled offsite.
 Wastes shipped offsite will be recorded using an offsite disposal log or equivalent.
 Inert solid wastes will be stored in bins with secured lids to avoid windblown debris and animal attraction.

-Monthly visual inspections of waste management facilities will be conducted by the EM or designate to ensure proper operation and adequate environmental/health and safety controls are in place, and to confirm overall conformance with the requirements of the WMP and companion SOPs and Waste Sorting Guidelines.
-Compliance monitoring forms will be developed prior to the start of construction and used to document the findings and required actions.
-These reports will be developed as an internal operational monitoring tool to promote continuous improvement in environmental performance and stewardship.
-Checklists will be used as internal operational monitoring and compliance tools.
-Waste audits will be undertaken quarterly at generation points to ensure waste streams are properly segregated.
-Formal waste audits will follow quality procedures for the Project, and corrective actions will be applied if opportunities for improvement or non-conformances are reported.
-Corrective actions will be specific to the waste stream but could include additional training and education, or an increase in monitoring frequency.
+Monthly visual inspections of waste management facilities will be conducted by the Environment department to oversee proper operation and adequate environmental/health and safety controls are in place, and to confirm overall conformance with the requirements of the WMP and companion SOPs and Waste Sorting Guidelines.
+Compliance monitoring forms will be used to document the findings and required actions.
+These completed forms will be developed as an internal operational monitoring tool to promote continuous improvement in environmental performance and stewardship.

+Formal waste audits will follow quality procedures during Operations, and corrective actions will be applied if opportunities for improvement or non-conformances are reported.
+Corrective actions will be specific to the waste stream but could include additional training and education, or an increase in monitoring frequency as part of the adaptive management response.